Layer One: Heroes of Power. Heroes of Culture.

 Mayon, Eagle, Lechon.

-Three symbols every Filipino carries in their body before they can name them.
+Three symbols every Filipino carries in their body.
 The mountain that defines a skyline.
 The bird that defines a nation.
 The dish that defines a gathering.
-They are not chosen for novelty.
-They are chosen because they already mean something — and Layer One asks what happens when that meaning is worn with intention.
+Chosen because they already mean something — worn with intention, as identification, not aspiration.

-You are the hero, mid-story, in the specific chapter where the work is still happening and the outcome is not yet visible and you show up anyway.
+You are the hero, mid-story, in the specific chapter where the work is still happening and the outcome is still forming and you show up anyway.

 That is the most heroic moment in any story.
-Not the arrival.
-The decision to keep moving before the arrival is guaranteed.
+The decision to keep moving before the landing is guaranteed.

 The Invitation